khann-adill/kubernetes-ansible/README.md

 In this section you will deploy a cluster via AWS EC2.

 Prerequisites:
-* For running this ansible role for privisioning and setting up k8s cluster you need: Ubuntu 18.04 or above or RHEL but i have tested on Ubuntu based machine.
+* For running this ansible role for privisioning and setting up k8s cluster you need: Ubuntu 18.04 or above or RHEL but I have tested on Ubuntu based machine.
 * Clone this Repo
 * Need to steup Ansible on local machine.
 ```